Edumynt/edumynt.in/src/content/courses/literature/indian-writers/shashi-deshpande/6_Practice_MCQs.md

     b) True self
     </details>

-**84. The novel *The Binding Vine* is a powerful and complex novel that delves into the interconnected lives of women across:**
+**84. The novel *The Binding Vine* highlights the pervasive nature of violence against women, often hidden within the:**
-    a) Different countries
+    a) Public sphere
-    b) Generations
+    b) Domestic sphere
-    c) Social classes
+    c) Political arena
-    d) Professions
+    d) Professional world
     <details>
     <summary>Answer</summary>
-    b) Generations
+    b) Domestic sphere
     </details>

-**85. The novel *A Matter of Time* explores the search for meaning and connection across generations, revealing the unspoken:**
+**85. The novel *A Matter of Time* explores the quiet resilience and enduring bonds that shape the destinies of:**
-    a) Joys
+    a) Men
-    b) Burdens
+    b) Children
-    c) Successes
+    c) Three generations of women
-    d) Celebrations
+    d) Entire communities
     <details>
     <summary>Answer</summary>
-    b) Burdens
+    c) Three generations of women
     </details>

 **86. In *Small Remedies*, the novel highlights the quiet strength and resilience of women who face:**